FIND A BOOK

 ,

-From February 3–9 this year, we celebrate Children’s Authors and Illustrators Week.
+In the first week in February, we celebrate Children’s Authors and Illustrators Week.
 Of course, on the Almanac I celebrate them every day of the year.
 But still I appreciate a week where everyone can focus on these extraordinary people.
-After being in the field for more than forty years, I love finding an author-illustrator unknown [...]
+After being in the field for more than forty years, I love finding an author-illustrator […]

 Animals, Art, Award Winning